beetle-ringo/arduino/README.md

 Beetle Ringo
 ============

-Simple DIY beetle robot named Ringo.
+Simple DIY robot named Beetle Ringo.
+Soon I'll make an instruction on Instructables.com.

 Take a look at the video: